-I have always loved refried beans but only some the restaurant versions not those cans.
+I have always loved refried beans but only some the restaurant versions, not those cans.
 Then the idea of lard just does something to my arteries.
 Plus the term “refried” has put my Gringo tail off.
-So now I know that frijoles refritos really means “well-fried beans”, not “refried beans”.
+So now I know that frijoles refritos means “well-fried beans,” not “refried beans.”
 “Fry” has nothing to do with it.

-I love cooking Mexican at home but my side dishes are lacking.
-I make a great guacamole but really not much else.
+I love cooking Mexican at home, but my side dishes are lacking.
+I make a great guacamole but not much else.
 Now I have another side for Mexican night.
-As an extra plus, it uses things I have on hand and I LOVE IT.
+As an extra plus, it uses things I have on hand, and I LOVE IT.

 I do love refried beans…

-I really think you can do anything you want with this recipe.
-After all a recipe is just a guide.
-The original has cilantro which we don’t like but I did put it in as an option.
+I think you can do anything you want with this recipe.
+After all, a recipe is just a guide.
+The original has cilantro which we don’t like, but I did put it in as an option.
 Add some jalapeno for some heat, use black beans or anything else you want.

 Start with things you always have on hand.

-Heat 2 t oil over medium high heat.
+Heat two t oil over medium-high heat.
 Chop 1/2 medium onion finely and add to the oil.
 Cook until starting to clear, about 3 minutes.
-Then add 1 t chili powder and 2 cloves of minced or crushed garlic.
+Then add one t chili powder and two cloves of minced or crushed garlic.
 Cook 1-2 more minutes.